Updated: Sep 13

 Staying sane was the most important task for me.

-Keeping a daily diary sped up my learning about how stress and activity affected my symptoms.
+Keeping a daily diary sped up my learning about how my stress and activity levels affected my symptoms.

 I needed to grieve for the healthy person I used to be and accept I may never recover in order to make progress.